bufbuild/docs.buf.build/docs/bsr/remote-generation/tarball.md

 ---
-id: generic
+id: tarball
-title: Generic registry
+title: Tarball registry
 ---

 The [Buf Schema Registry](../../bsr/overview.md) (BSR) enables you to [remotely generate](../remote-generation/overview.md) code stubs from [Buf modules](../../bsr/overview.md#modules) that you've pushed to the registry.
 While the BSR offers language-specific registries for [Go](go.md) and [JavaScript/TypeScript](npm.md), you may need to use code stubs for languages that aren't officially supported.
-To fill this gap, the BSR's **generic registry** enables you to download remote-generated assets as [tarballs][tar].
+To fill this gap, the BSR's **tarball registry** enables you to download remote-generated assets as [tarballs][tar].

-As with the [Go module proxy](go.md) and the [npm registry](npm.md), the generic registry generates assets on the fly, that is, it generates first only upon request and then caches the result for the sake of future requests.
+As with the [Go module proxy](go.md) and the [npm registry](npm.md), the tarball registry generates assets on the fly, that is, it generates first only upon request and then caches the result for the sake of future requests.

 ## Downloading generated assets

-You can download generated assets from the generic registry by making requests to the correct URL using a file retrieval tool like [cURL] or [wget].
+You can download generated assets from the tarball registry by making requests to the correct URL using a file retrieval tool like [cURL] or [wget].
 Here's an example request:

 ```terminal